kaiks/Frester/README.md

 It's a GUI based tester that let's you memorize things more easily.

-CSV file included is used in a following way:
+CSV file included is used in the following way:

-The first line is used as content of the question and will be displayed in a question label box every time.
-It also determines whether to vary question and answer (randomly switch between field 1 and field 2)
+The first line is used as exercise description and will be displayed in the question label box every time.
+This line also determines whether to vary question and answer (randomly switch between field 1 and field 2)

-The following lines are formatted in a following way:
+The lines after exercise description are formatted in the following way:

 * field 1
 * field 2
 * comment

-Field 1 and field 2 are used as either a question or an answer: if field 2 is randomly picked as the question, field 1 will be the answer.
+Field 1 and field 2 are used as either a question or an answer: if field 2 is randomly picked as a question, field 1 will be the answer.

-A comment is displayed after the user has decided to check his answer on the lower left region of the window.
+Content of the 'comment' field is displayed after the user has decided to check his answer in the lower left region of the window.